Vz0n/dotfiles/README.md

 ### My themes and terminal

-I use powerlevel10k as default terminal theme, Sweet Dark + Bonny Dark Icons for GTK and the Material Dark Cursor, just in case that you want to know (surely you actually don't want but uwu)
+I use powerlevel10k as default terminal theme, Sweet Dark + Bonny Dark Icons for GTK and a cute Anya cursor, just in case that you want to know (surely you actually don't want but uwu)

 ### Extra